-- Provide a framework for evaluating Stormwater improvement projects and new developments; - · Identify drainage issues; - Identify flood mitigation projects; - Identify locations where additional water level/flow monitoring stations should be installed; and - Develop regulatory standards and guidelines.
+- Provide a framework for evaluating Stormwater improvement projects and new developments; - Identify drainage issues; - Identify flood mitigation projects; - Identify locations where additional water level/flow monitoring stations should be installed; and - Develop regulatory standards and guidelines.

 From a regional perspective, the overall Estero River watershed covers approximately 39,163 acres.
 The watershed includes quarries, Florida Gulf Coast University, Gulf Coast Town Center, Miromar Outlet Mall, and numerous residential communities.
 The Estero River North Branch sub-watershed begins at State Road 82 and extends southwest towards I-75 and then westward until it reaches the junction with the Estero River (Main Branch).
 The Estero River South Branch sub-watershed (South Branch) extends east of I-75 along the Corkscrew Road corridor, south of the Stoneybrook development and west to the junction point with the North Branch sub-watershed.
 The Halfway Creek main stream originates in a broad marsh system located east of I-75.
 The watershed boundary for Halfway Creek extends to the southern boundary of The Brooks, runs west of US-41, extends north at El Dorado Acres and continues north containing portions of West Bay Club and Pelican Sound before reaching the limits of the Estero River Main Branch watershed.
-The eastern southern boundary of the Estero River watershed is adjacent to the Imperial River watershed.
-Based on conditions east of I-75 and south of Corkscrew Road, there are no known barriers or structures to separate the flow.
+The eastern southern boundary of the Estero River Road, there are no known barriers or structures to separate the flow.
 Surface water can interact between the Estero River/Halfway Creek and Imperial River watersheds.